sg-dev/sg-website/content/events/Workshop-Structural-Balance-May-2024/_index.md

 - [Prof. Janusz Holyst, Faculty of Physics, Warsaw University of Technology](http://www.if.pw.edu.pl/~jholyst/persen.php/)
 - [Prof. Frank Schweitzer, Chair of Systems Design, ETH Zürich](https://www.sg.ethz.ch)

-The workshop celebrates  the finalizes the project ...jointly funded by the Polish and the Swiss  part of the
+The workshop celebrates the completion of the project ...jointly funded by the Polish and the Swiss  part of the

 We gratefully acknowledge
 additional financial support for the workshop from the